-The best farming games all seem to have a relaxing quality, whether they’re cute and casual town games like Stardew Valley or more realistic business ventures like the Farming Simulator series.
-There’s something about the repetitive nature of tilling and planting a field and the slow payoff of your crops growing that makes you feel in-tune with nature even if you are still sitting in front of your computer screen.
+The best farming games have a relaxing quality.
+There’s something about the repetitive nature of tilling and planting a field and the slow payoff of your crops growing that makes you feel in-tune with nature – even if you are still sitting in front of your computer screen.
 The best farming games on PC can vary a lot in genre and gameplay, but all eventually come down to getting your hands dirty.

-Some farming games like Harvest Moon, are meant to be experienced alone and focus on the relationships between your protagonist and a cast of local characters.
-Others, like Staxel and Farm Together, are all about building something with friends and the fun of creating something together that’s more than a prewritten story.
-We’ve found a mix of farming games to recommend that should hit every quadrant of the agricultural games graph.
+Some of the best PC games that include farming are meant to be experienced alone and focus on the relationships between your protagonist and a cast of local characters.
+Others, like multiplayer games Staxel and Farm Together, are all about building something with friends and the fun of creating something together that’s more than a prewritten story, so the genre is still full of variation.
+Whether they’re cute and casual town games like Stardew Valley then, or more realistic business ventures like the Farming Simulator series, we’ve found a mix of the best farming games that should hit every quadrant of the agricultural games graph.

 Many years after its release, Stardew Valley is still the top of the list for many people seeking a well-balanced farming game.
 With each update adding more polish and features, it will likely stay a favourite for many growing seasons.
 Stardew Valley is all about inheriting a family farm from your late grandfather and moving to the small rural village of Pelican Town.
 You’ll spend your seasons grooming your family farm into a profitable operation, making friends (and maybe spouses) with the local villagers, and revitalising the town itself with the help of the magical little creatures.

-Kynseed is the first game from a group of former Fable series developers.
-It has been in Steam Early Access since 2018 and has received plenty of updates during this time.
+Kynseed is the first game from a group of former Fable series developers, and was fully rolled out in December 2022 having received plenty of updates during a long early access period.
 Its dense pixel art style and large world to explore give it a distinct vibe from some of the other games on the list.

 Although it still revolves around planting crops, befriending townsfolk, and exploring the world, the intentionally groan-worthy humor inherited from the Fable series gives Kynseed a very different flavor from something like Stardew Valley or My Time At Portia.